v1docq47/monerokon-2023-transcriptions/transcriptions/en/05-noot-eth-xmr-atomic-swaps-en-raw.md

 So additionally, in addition to market makers, like relayers are really essential to part of the system.
 Otherwise, it just becomes a bit of a pain to use, I suppose.
 So right now, it's permissionless.
 Yes, it's for persons who just join I'd highly recommend running one if you want, because you don't need any Monero.
 You need only a really small amount of ETH just essentially to pay for gas to start off.
 And you get a little bit of funds.
 So I would recommend running one.

 So went through two different designs for this.
 So originally went with a meta-transaction compatible design, but a lot of these are all in JavaScript.
 So kind of didn't like that, because the code is written in Go.
 So I ended up implementing our own little system, which is a lot cleaner, actually.
-But in the future, may move to EIP4337, which is “account abstraction”, which is kind of standardized relayer system you could think of.
+But in the future, may move to EIP4337, which is "account abstraction", which is kind of standardized relayer system you could think of.
 Yeah, but it wasn't super ready at the time of launch, so maybe in the future.

 And then last thing, or one of the last things - bootnodes.
 So they're used as an entry point into the p2p network.
 So every p2p network needs to have hard-coded addresses that the node will connect to on startup to enter the network.
 Otherwise, I don't know, you just can't get in.
 So yeah, they have to be publicly known or hard-coded.
 And also another thing is that it's also recommended if you wanna run a bootnode.
 So you can just run one.
 You don't need to have any funds.
 You don't need to do anything.
 It's just you're literally running a node that helps with the decentralization of the system, just because more bootnodes is better in case any of them go down.
 So if you want to contribute, but you don't want to actually do any swaps or anything, you can also run a bootnode.